Delaware Apartment Loan Rates

 Newark Delaware Apartment Loan Newark Delaware Apartment Loan

-Average Rent Levels and Unit Pricing in Newark in 2026
+Newark Delaware Apartment Rent Levels and Pricing in 2026

 As of January 17, 2026, the average apartment rent in Newark is $1,663 per month.
 By unit type: studios average $1,217/month, one-bedrooms average $1,442/month, two-bedrooms average $1,698/month, and three-bedrooms average $2,065/month.
 Approximately 48% of all Newark rentals are priced between $1,501 and $2,000 per month.
 Current market listings show one-bedroom units averaging approximately $1,459/month, reflecting a 2.2% annual increase.
 These rent levels support practical underwriting for apartment loans in Delaware where consistent student and young professional demand drives stable occupancy across unit types.